-- Students must accumulate twelve units over two semesters. - Courses SPAN 3001 and SPAN 3051 are compulsory. - Choice and combination of non-language courses will be made after consultation with the Spanish Department. - Courses PORT 3001 and PORT 3051 (ONE unit each) are available to day students of Spanish who attained an acceptable standard in the language component in both Spanish and Portuguese. - The Spanish Department does not guarantee the availability of all courses in any given year, and reserves the right to re-allocate courses to different semesters. - Details of prescribed texts are available from the Department.
+- Students must accumulate twelve units over two semesters. - Course SPAN 3010 is compulsory. - Choice and combination of non-language courses will be made after consultation with the Spanish Department. - Course PORT 3002 (two units) is available to day students of Spanish who attained an acceptable standard in the language component in both Spanish and Portuguese in the Second Arts examination. - Course SPAN 3091 is available only to students taking PORT 3002. - The Spanish Department does not guarantee the availability of all courses in any given year.